 Larch (yellow, drop needles)

 The larch (tamarack) is a conifer pine tree with short needles that turn gold in the fall.
-This tree grows tall, making it a target for lighting, and in the winter it towers, barren, above the forests.
+This tree grows tall, making it a target for lightning, and in the winter it towers, barren, above the forests.

 Other trees